Tour the Page Builder 2.0 UI

 Displays the previously published revisions available to revert to.
 This menu item uses the core WordPress revision feature but makes it more convenient to view and access revisions.

-Note: Only published drafts count as revisions.
-Saved drafts are not available as revisions.
+Note: Only published pages count as revisions.
+Saved drafts of pages are not available as revisions.

 - Global settings